 In constant voltage distributed systems, step-down transformers or autoformers are attached to traditional 8-ohm or 4-ohm speakers.
 The step-down transformer or autoformer takes a high-voltage, low-current input and transforms it into a low-voltage, high-current signal for the speaker voice coil.
 Low-output amplifiers require a step-up transformer to power the line, while other amplifiers (such as the TesiraXEL amplifier) are able to directly drive the line and do not require a separate step-up transformer at the supply side.

 Speaker output transformers or autoformers typically have multiple taps.
 Each tap is connected to a different input winding around the core, resulting is a different load presented to the amp and a different output power at the connected speaker.
 Taps are labeled by wattage.
 It is common to see each tap "step" double the wattage, or increase acoustic output by 3dB.
 This allows speaker volumes to be balanced by changing the tap used.

-Calculation of the required power is made through simple addition of all connected taps on the line.
-It is generally recommended to leave a 10-20% overhead for the amplifier to allow for volume balancing and other needs.
+Calculation of the power required is made through simple addition of all connected taps on the line.
+It is generally recommended to specify 10-20% of overhead for the amplifier to allow for volume balancing and other variables.
 For example, if you plan to drive 20 speakers tapped at 5W each for a total of 100W, it is recommended to use a 110W to 120W amplifier.